Credit Suisse Reaffirms Their Buy Rating on Sysco (SYY)

-Credit Suisse analyst Judah Frommer maintained a Buy rating on Sysco (SYY) on March 31 and set a price target of $67.00.
-The company’s shares closed last Thursday at $40.93.
+In a report released today, Judah Frommer from Credit Suisse maintained a Buy rating on Sysco (SYY), with a price target of $67.00.
+The company’s shares closed last Monday at $45.01.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Sysco with a $76.00 average price target, which is an 85.4% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Sysco with a $69.43 average price target, implying a 65.1% upside from current levels.
 In a report issued on March 26, Jefferies also upgraded the stock to Buy with a $57.00 price target.

 See today’s analyst top recommended stocks >>